lawfulstupid/BoxDrawing/README.md

 `draw :: Draw a => a -> IO ()`
 Draws a drawable object, much like a 2-dimensional version of `print`.

+`overlayAll`
+Performs overlay for all characters in a render.